 Shorehaven maintains standard protocols and procedures to prevent or limit the spread of infectious disease in our senior living community.

 - Employees are screened every day, and those who are ill are being encouraged to stay home.
 Any employee who is sick with any symptoms of fever, flu, or respiratory problems must not work and should consult a doctor immediately.

-- An interdisciplinary team is receiving and reviewing information from the CDC and state departments of health daily.
+- An interdisciplinary team meets daily to review information from the CDC and state departments of health.
 The team will evaluate the risks and determine appropriate actions as needed, including updating standard plans.

 - Clinical care employees are monitoring the health of residents in our care.

 - While maintaining standard practices for good hygiene and infection control, Shorehaven staff are increasing the disinfection of frequently touched objects and surfaces.

 - Signs are posted throughout the community reminding everyone to be vigilant about infection control practices.